ARCCSS-extremes/climpact2/README.md

     2) In Windows: open R and select "File->Change dir..." and select the climpact2-master directory created in step 1.
 Then type "source('climpact2.GUI.r')"

+       NOTE: If nothing happens, try run the additional command "startss()".

        In Linux/MacOS: cd to the climpact2-master directory created in step 1, then open R in a terminal window and type